 FDA rules allow products with less than 1 gram of carbs and 4 calories per serving to be labeled “zero calories.”
 So manufacturers cleverly add about 0.9 grams of glucose/dextrose, as a bulking agent, to a small dose of artificial (synthetic) sweetener.

-Voilà — a sweetener packet full of carbs that can be labeled “zero calories” without risking a lawsuit.
+Voilà — a sweetener packet with a high percentage of carbs that can be labeled “zero calories” without risking a lawsuit.

 The packets actually contain almost 4 calories each, and almost a gram of carbs.
-While 0.9 grams of carbs may not seem like much, on a low-carb diet it can matter — especially if you use several packets a day.
+While 0.9 grams of carbs may not seem like much, on a very low carb or ketogenic diet it can matter — especially if you use several packets a day.
 Ten packets equals 9 grams of carbs.

-So at least be aware of this.
-We don’t recommend these sweeteners because of the deceptive marketing.
-There are also lingering potential health concerns regarding some of these synthetic sweeteners, including aspartame and sucralose.24
+At the very least, you should be aware of the deceptive marketing.
+There are also lingering potential health concerns regarding some of these synthetic sweeteners, including aspartame and sucralose.

 Why maltitol is not a good option

-Maltitol is not a good choice for people on low-carb diets.
-About 50% of this sweetener is absorbed in the small intestine, which can raise blood sugar and insulin levels, especially in those with diabetes or prediabetes.25 It also provides about three-quarters as many calories as sugar, which is more than most low-carb sweeteners.26
+Maltitol is not a good choice for people on low carb diets.
+About 50% of this sweetener is absorbed in the small intestine, which can raise blood sugar and insulin levels, especially in those with diabetes or prediabetes.

 In addition, the roughly 50% that’s not absorbed is fermented in the colon.
-Studies have shown that maltitol may cause significant digestive distress (gas, bloating, diarrhea, etc.), especially when consumed in large amounts.27
+Studies have shown that maltitol may cause significant digestive distress (gas, bloating, diarrhea, etc.), especially when consumed in large amounts.

 Diet soft drinks – yes or no?